 In Bulgaria, you’d meet up with friends at church and have an egg cracking battle.
 Meanwhile, in the Philippines, Easter celebrations for the most devout Catholics could involve a bloody ritual of real life crucifixions.
 Yikes!
 I’m thinking…let’s get back to the Easter Bunny.

 In this land where big is best, Winter Haven, Florida holds the Guinness World record for the largest Easter egg hunt which consisted of 501,000 eggs, searched for by 9,753 children accompanied by their parents at the Cypress Gardens Adventure Park on April 1st, 2007.
 In 2012, London threatened to steal the Guinness World record for the largest number of participants in an Easter egg hunt with The Big Egg Hunt, but they were unsuccessful.

 Yet, nothing quite comes close to the most sought after Easter celebration in America…

 The White House Easter Egg Roll

-In fact, millions of families apply for the lottery to be one of the 35,000 who get to make the south lawn of the While House an Easter playground.
+In fact, millions of families apply for the lottery to be one of the 35,000 who get to make the south lawn of the White House an Easter playground.
 The 134 year-old tradition was started by President Rutherford B. Hayes.
 At the center of the event is the tradition of kids rolling an egg with a spoon in a race across the south lawn.
 But the festivities involve much more, from story reading to big bands taking the stage.
 If you’re lucky enough to win a ticket, it’s a once in a lifetime party to be remembered.

 New York Easter Parade